 For now, the internet connection is required for the first login.

 Pix4Dsurvey allows the import of Pix4Dmapper projects, as well as independent .las or .laz files.
 It is also possible to import .dxf files with 2D and 3D objects.
-The full list of input and output files is available in this article.
+The full list of input files is available in this article.

 The main output of Pix4Dsurvey is the .dxf file that can be seamlessly imported in CAD or GIS software.

 While Pix4Dsurvey requires a projected coordinate system, there is no default system.
 When Pix4Dmapper project is imported, Pix4Dsurvey will use the coordinate system defined in the Pix4Dmapper project file.